JayKim97/shopifyChallenge/README.md

 https://shopify-frontend.netlify.app/

-Signin to checkout all the features
+-Signin to checkout all the features
-Please use regular sign up page google signup credentials domain verification is in progress
+-Please use regular sign up page
+-google signup credentials domain verification is in progress

 ## Feature